agnsal/mas/README.md

 # mas
 A DALI MAS example.

-A DALI MAS example with 5 intelligent agents.
+A DALI MAS example.
+It contains Ermes and other 4 simpler intelligent agents.